 - Saturday, March 14th, 2026: 7:00 pm to 10:00 pm

-The Tasting Room events take place at the Vancouver Convention Centre located at 1055 Canada Place.
-The International Festival Tastings are usually very similar across all sessions, although the Thursday evening tasting is typically the least crowded.
+The International Festival Tastings are almost the same across all sessions, although the Thursday evening tasting is typically the least crowded.

-Tickets cost around $109 for the Thursday evening event and the Saturday afternoon tasting.
-Friday and Saturday evening tastings cost around $119.
+Tickets cost around $119 for the Thursday evening event and the Saturday afternoon tasting.
+Friday and Saturday evening tastings cost around $129.

-Click International Festival Tastings for tickets and more information.
+Click International Festival Tastings for more information.

 Other Events at the Festival

-In addition to the gala and tastings, the 2026 festival offers a wide range of food and wine events for every level of wine lover.
+In addition to the gala and tastings, the 2026 festival offered a wide range of food and wine events for every level of wine lover.
 Keep reading below for an overview of other events offered at the wine festival, or see our more in-depth article on Vancouver Wine Festival Events.Â

 Winery Dinners

 - The Soul of Napa Valley: Monday, March 9th, 2026, 6:30 – 10:00 pm ($225).
-A fancy dinner highlighting premium Napa Valley wines.
-This dinner takes place at Riley’s Steakhouse in Coal Harbour.
+A fancy dinner that highlighted premium Napa Valley wines.
+This dinner took place at Riley’s Steakhouse in Coal Harbour.

 - Taste of Tuscany: Tuesday, March 10th, 2026, 6:30 – 10:00 pm ($200).
-A Tuscan-themed winery dinner with Italian wines matched to regional dishes is happening at Italian Kitchen on Burrard Street.
+A Tuscan-themed winery dinner with Italian wines matched to regional dishes happened at Italian Kitchen on Burrard Street.

 Wine Seminars